Origins of Aurora Heat

 Confident in a rich trapping heritage and the practicality of fur for warmth, I created Aurora Heat.
 It has become my passion and my way to make a difference.
 I dream of a world where humans are thoughtful about meeting basic needs, using natural and reusable products.
 A world where natural fur is the first choice for warmth, replacing single-use products, fast-fashion, and synthetic/petroleum based materials.

-I am committed to Nature and care deeply for the Land.
+Like many of you, I am committed to Nature and care deeply for the Land.
 I love designing and creating sustainable, new-to-market products.
 In our workshop at the end of each day, there is no garbage in our bin.
 We purposely strive to use all parts of the pelt in deep respect and gratitude to the Land and to the beaver (tsa).
 It is this world view that has formed our company's vision, "Live in harmony with the natural world."

 Together, it is an honour to bring you our traditional way of keeping comfortable and warm.
 I promise you will love it!